-Independent Study-Independent Study is intended to provide students with an opportunity to go beyond the classroom experience and to pursue and study a particular area of academic interest.
+Independent Study: Independent Study is intended to provide students with an opportunity to go beyond the classroom experience and to pursue and study a particular area of academic interest.
 Credit may be earned for projects that will be coordinated, supervised, and evaluated by a Pelham High School faculty member.
+The Independent Study will be placed in the student's schedule and completed during the regular school day in the building.
 Recognizing the value of self-discovery and self-teaching, the independent study will encourage responsibility and growth.
 Throughout the independent study, students will be asked to define goals regarding what they want to learn or accomplish.
 They will also refine their goals in an ongoing manner to make them specific and realistic.
-Students wanting to undertake an independent study will submit a proposal in writing to the Dean of Students who will present the proposal to the Academic Review Committee for final approval.
-In order to qualify for an Independent Study, students must be a junior or senior, maintain a B average in the chosen subject area and be in good academic standing.
-In no case will an independent study replace a course that is currently offered at Pelham High School.
+Students wanting to undertake an independent study will submit a proposal in writing to their school counselor who will present the proposal to administration for final approval.
+Independent study proposals should be carefully considered and developed in advance with a cooperating faculty member.
+In order to be approved, students must submit their proposal by the end of the school year for the 1st semester of the coming year and by October 1st for the second semester.
+In order to qualify for an Independent Study, students must be a junior or senior, maintain a B average in the chosen subject area, and be in good academic standing.
+In no case will an independent study replace a course that is currently running at Pelham High School.

-Internships - The Internship is a supervised program, usually in a professional field, that affords students the opportunity to engage in a learning experience that augments classroom learning and extends beyond the traditional classroom walls.
+Internships: The Internship is a supervised program, usually in a professional field, that affords students the opportunity to engage in a learning experience that augments classroom learning and extends beyond the traditional classroom walls.
 Working in conjunction with a worksite mentor and the school, the student develops a learning plan to coordinate academic and occupational skills that the student will learn and apply on the job.
 An internship is an excellent tool for testing out a career interest thus giving the student first-hand knowledge of a particular professional field.
 Importantly, students will gain real world experience while learning how to conduct themselves in a professional work-place environment.
 They observe first-hand how skills relating to decision-making, problem solving, teamwork, and technology are employed on the job.
 Students report that an internship helps them to value themselves and their abilities, gain confidence, and reflect on their future.
-Moreover, an internship experience can help when the time comes to apply to colleges or technical school; select a college major; and provide opportunities for future employment.
+Moreover, an internship experience can help when the time comes to apply to colleges or technical schools; select a college major; and provide opportunities for future employment.
 Students are encouraged to find their own work site and all interns must provide their own transportation.
-Prerequisite: Senior Status
+Prerequisite: Junior or Senior

-Virtual Learning Academy - The Virtual Learning Academy (VLACS) is a state-funded high school.
+Virtual Learning Academy: The Virtual Learning Academy (VLACS) is a state-funded high school.
 Any New Hampshire resident enrolled in middle or high school is allowed to take online courses for free at any time.
-With prior approval from the Academic Review Committee, credit may be earned by successfully completing online through the VLACS.
+With prior approval from the school counselor, credit may be earned by successfully completing online courses through the VLACS.
 There are also college courses available for a fee.
-For more information, please visit their website at VLACS.org.
+Students working on VLACS courses are expected to complete their coursework outside of their regularly scheduled school day.
+For more information, please visit their website at VLACS org.
 Students who wish to have these courses on their high school transcript must provide a VLACS official transcript to the registrar upon completion of the course.
-In no case will a VLACS course replace a course that is currently offered at Pelham High School unless permission was granted by the Academic Review Committee for extenuating circumstances.
+GPA credit will be awarded for VLACS courses.